 Importantly, the person must have an appreciation of the considerations that need to be taken into account in ordering an appropriate sanction, including the need to protect the integrity of the regime, and creditors, but also to offer some rehabilitative and supportive outcome that might improve the practitioner’s conduct.
 The person must apply the extensive statutory criteria set out in s 40-40, and 40-55, which are to be addressed and weighed up in the committee’s report setting out its reasoning and reasons for decision.
 Decisions on sanction may now impact, including adversely, all other liquidators.

-Apart from the higher requirements of the new regime, the understanding and knowledge of the liquidator may need on occasion to be at a level sufficient to address and respond to a broadly pleaded case such as that of ASIC’s in Joubert, and to make decisions about the significant legal issues involved – the pleading of dishonesty and fraud, ASIC’s statutory obligations, its litigation conduct standards, determination of the onus and appropriate Briginshaw standard of proof, and rights of natural justice.
+Apart from the higher requirements of the new regime, the understanding and knowledge of the liquidator may need on occasion to be at a level sufficient to address and respond to a broadly pleaded case such as that of ASIC’s in Joubert, and to make decisions about the significant legal issues involved – the pleading of dishonesty and fraud, ASIC’s statutory obligations, its litigation conduct standards, determination of the onus and appropriateness of the Briginshaw standard of proof, and rights of natural justice.
 While these may not reasonably be contemplated as arising in the context of what will be a ‘show cause’ notice issued by ASIC, that notice should properly abide by the standards in pleadings.
 That is not difficult nor an unduly legalistic approach; any charge against a person should be clearly stated, and particulars given of the alleged default.

 While liquidators and trustees are often themselves required to make many significant demands and decisions, and to act quasi-judicially at times, the work of an insolvency practitioner does not generally involve the conduct of hearings, legal arguments about process and administrative decision making.
 Also, their more commercial focus means that they do not have to meet the higher standards of a model litigant.